Archie-Yang/PcscDotNet/README.md

 .NET standard library for accessing *PC/SC* (*Personal Computer/Smart Card*) functions.

-> This library provides the generic way for accessing *PC/SC* functions, and you can write your specific provider with [`IPcscProvider`][] interface implementation.
+> This library provides the generic way for accessing *PC/SC* functions, you can write your specific provider with [`IPcscProvider`][] interface implementation.

 ---